System Design Space

 Transparent dependencies

-From the import graph and route tree, it is obvious where the source of truth lives and who owns each public entrypoint.
+The dependency graph and route tree make it clear where the source of truth lives and who owns each public entrypoint.

 Controlled shared kernel